nealey/homepage/content/blog/2025/01-21-instruments/index.md

 Here's my wife's Irish Concertina.
 I think it's gorgeous.
 It sounds lovely, too.
-It was made by the Irish Concertina Company, but she bought it very lightly used.
+It was made by the Irish Concertina Company.

+She bought it very lightly used.
-The former owner bought it,
+The former owner
 couldn't wrap his head around how to play it, and sold it back so he could buy a piano accordion.
-This seems to be a pretty well-trod path with this infernal instrument.
+This seems to be a well-trod path with this bonkers instrument.

-My wife learned on a cheaper concertina, and bought this when she felt like the cheap one was holding her back.
+My wife learned on a cheaper Rochelle concertina, and bought this when she felt like the cheap one was holding her back.
 She was right: the improvement in her playing was immediate.

-I can't really play this thing, the button layout doesn't make any sense to me.
+I can't play this thing,
+the button layout doesn't make any sense to me.
 I would have been one of those concertina owners who sells it back so I can buy a piano accordion.
-But my wife is getting pretty adept at it!
+But my wife is getting adept at it!

 # Uilleann Pipes